smccarthy-ie/smccarthy-ie.github.io/index.md

 - Database (for example, MySQL or SQLite)
 - PHP runtime

-For details on recommended software versions, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.
+For details on recommended versions, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options" target="_blank">System Requirements</a>.
 For guidelines on deploying ownCloud in an open source LAMP stack, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/deployment_recommendations.html" target="_blank">Deployment Recommendations</a>.

 ### Install the ownCloud server
-  1. Ensure that all the prerequisites and required packages have been installed for your system:
+  1. Ensure that all the required packages have been installed for your system:
    - <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#prerequisites-label" target="_blank">Prerequisites</a>
    - <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#install-the-required-packages" target="_blank">Install the Required Packages</a>
-  2. Download the `.tar` or `.zip` archive of the latest ownCloud server version from https://owncloud.org/download.
+  2. Download the `.tar` or `.zip` archive for the latest ownCloud server from: <a href="https://owncloud.org/download" target="_blank">https://owncloud.org/download</a>.
-  3. Extract the archive contents on your machine.
+  3. Extract the archive contents on your host.
 For example:
 ```
 tar -xjf owncloud-x.y.z.tar.bz2
 unzip owncloud-x.y.z.zip
 ```
-  4. Copy the `owncloud` directory to your the Apache root directory:
+  4. Copy the `owncloud` directory to your the Apache root directory.
+For example:
 ```
 cp -r owncloud /var/www
 ```